bassimeledath/naturrate/README.md

 # 🐎 Naturrate

 **Naturrate** (pronounced nay-chu-rate) is a web application that gives your video a David Attenborough-style commentary.
-It uses Twelve Labs' Pegasus-1 model to analyze and summarize your video content into timestamp based chapters, then OpenAI's GPT-4 model formats that summary into a narrative script.
-Then the Eleven Labs' voice model API is called to give a voice to the script.
+It uses Twelve Labs' Pegasus-1 model to analyze and summarize your video content into timestamp-based chapters.
+Then, OpenAI's GPT-4 model formats that summary into a narrative script, and the Eleven Labs voice model API is called to give voice to the script.
 The application allows you to upload a video, processes it, and then displays the final result for you to download.

 ## Features